Revenue Intelligence · Specialty Surgical Practices

 Multiple acquired GI practices.
 Different systems.
 Leadership asking for reporting that did not exist.

 The PE ownership needed unified reporting across all acquired practices — AR aging, monthly billing performance, and payer mix — delivered on a recurring schedule.
 None of it existed in a single place.
-The data was there.
-The connection was not.
+The reporting infrastructure had never been built.

-Prexisio built the integration layer across all acquired practices, delivered three recurring monthly reports without manual assembly, and managed the annual MIPS submission across the organization.
-The engagement ran through the full operating period until PE GI Solutions was acquired by SCA Health, a subsidiary of Optum.
+Prexisio built unified reporting across all acquired practices, delivered three recurring monthly reports without manual assembly, and managed the annual MIPS submission across the organization.

 3